EPFO interest rate better than other schemes, reflects today's realities: FM in RS | Headlines

 - India

-Finance Minister Nirmala Sitharaman on Monday asserted that the proposed 8.1 per cent interest rate on employees' provident fund is better than interest rates offered by other small savings schemes, and the revision is dictated by the realties of the current times.
+Replying to a debate in the Rajya Sabha on the supplementary spending for the current fiscal, she said the decision to lower interest rate was taken by the central board of the provident fund managing body, EPFO, which has representatives of all stakeholders including employees' unions.

-The EPFO's central board takes a call on interest rate on provident fund deposits, and it is the board that has proposed cutting PF rate to 8.1 per cent for FY2021-22, she said in her reply to a discussion on Appropriation Bills in the Rajya Sabha.
+Her ministry is the nodal authority for approving the recommendation of the Central Board of Trustees of Employees' Provident Fund Organization (EPFO).

-''EPFO has a central board which is the one which takes the call on what rate has to be given for them, and they have not changed it for quite some time...they have changed it now ... to 8.1 per cent,'' she said.
+''EPFO has a central board which is the one which takes the call on what rate has to be given...and they have not changed it for quite some time.
+They have changed it now...to 8.1 per cent,'' the Finance Minister said.

-It is a decision taken by the EPFO Central Board which has a wide spectrum of representatives in it.
-The EPFO has taken a call to keep the rate at 8.1 per cent, whereas rates offered by other schemes including Sukanya Samriddhi Yojana (7.6 per cent), Senior Citizen saving scheme (7.4 per cent) and PPF (7.1 per cent) are much lower.
+The minister further said that it is a decision taken by the EPFO Central Board which has a wide spectrum of representatives in it.

-''The fact remains these are rates which are prevailing today, and it (EPFO interest rate) is still higher than the rest,'' the finance minister said adding that EPFO's rates had remained unchanged for 40 years and the revision now reflected ''today's realities''.
+Sitharaman referred to pre-IPO valuation of LIC and said that the embedded value of the insurance behemoth was calculated in an ''extremely scientific way'' and was disclosed in draft IPO papers filed with SEBI.

-Sitharaman also referred to the pre-IPO valuation of LIC and said that the embedded value of the insurance behemoth was calculated in an ''extremely scientific way'' and has been disclosed in draft IPO papers filed with SEBI.
+The eligible policy holders of LIC will have 10 per cent reservation, and may get a discount on offer price, she said.

 On excess spending approval being sought, she said that the government has borne higher cost of urea, and not passed it on to farmers.

-She mentioned that the devolution of state share in central taxes is projected at Rs 8.17 lakh crore in FY2022-23, and the revised estimate of Rs 7.45 lakh crore for FY2021-22 has already been already released.
+She mentioned that devolution of state share in central taxes is projected at Rs 8.17 lakh crore in FY23, and the revised estimate of Rs 7.45 lakh crore for FY22 has already been released.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)